Attention-Deficit/Hyperactivity Disorder (ADHD) in Children

 How is ADHD diagnosed in a child?

 A pediatrician, child psychiatrist, or a mental health expert may diagnose ADHD.
-To do so, he or she will talk with parents and teachers and watch the child’s behavior.
+To do so, they will talk with parents and teachers and watch the child’s behavior.
 Diagnosis also depends on results from physical, nervous system, and mental health testing.
 Certain tests may be used to rule out other health problems.
 Others may check thinking skills and certain skill sets.

 How is ADHD treated in children?